 Exa focuses on semantic search with embeddings-based discovery.
 Alternatives specialize in different areas: Firecrawl for deep extraction, Tavily for transparent RAG pricing, Perplexity for cited answers, Linkup for trusted sources, and Brave for independent indexing with privacy guarantees.

-Why look for Exa alternatives?
+Why explore Exa alternatives?

-Which Exa alternative is cheapest?
+Which Exa alternative is most cost-effective?

-Firecrawl offers the best value at scale: $83 for 100K pages versus Exa’s ~$800-1,000 for equivalent volume, making it 10× cheaper.
+Firecrawl offers competitive pricing at scale: $83 for 100K pages.
 Brave costs $5-9 per 1,000 requests, while Linkup charges €5 per 1,000 standard searches.
-Tavily matches Exa’s pricing at ~$800 for 100K pages.
+Tavily offers pricing at ~$800 for 100K pages.
+Pricing varies based on use case and volume.

 Can Exa alternatives handle JavaScript rendering?